 Not every borrower receives AUS approval; however, this does not mean your VA loan is denied.
 Instead, your VA lender may consider a manual underwrite, which means a person instead of computer program will be crunching the numbers on your loan file.

 Those requiring a manual underwrite generally have a lack of credit history, late mortgage payments, bankruptcy or foreclosure showing on their credit report and may face more stringent credit and income requirements.
+Click here to learn more about the preapproval process.

 Before final approval and receiving a clear to close, your VA loan application is submitted to underwriting.
 Underwriting is a final review of your loan file to ensure everything meets requirements set forth by the VA and the lender itself.

+During the underwriting process your lender will need to validate your personal and financial information, which may require additional documentation.
 After review of the file, the underwriter will provide you with a clear to close, conditional approval or denial.

 Once your loan file receives a clear to close, you’re all set and only have to wait until closing day to sign your loan paperwork and move in!